Student Certification

 or

-Starting with SY 2009-10, Florida Statutes required a portion of the high school grade be determined by students’ participation and performance in industry certifications, along with AP, IB, AICE and dual enrollment.
-Florida Statutes further expand the requirements for CTE industry certification by including student attainment of CTE industry certifications as one of the three Standard High School Diploma Designations.
+Florida Statutes requires a portion of the high school and middle school grade be determined by students’ participation and performance in industry certifications.
+Florida Statutes further expand the requirements for CTE industry certification by including student attainment of CTE industry certifications as one of the two Standard High School Diploma Designations.

 Federal Requirements